bear/dainin-deprecated/README.md

     GET  /login
     GET  /success
+    GET  /auth

 The [Ronkyuu](https://github.com/bear/ronkyuu) library is used to verify and validate the webmention and also to manage the IndieAuth process.

+If a redis entry is found in the configuration file it will be used to store IndieAuth login information and the auth code returned.

 Events
 ------